 You may take for granted that your company is a "small business."
-The distinction is important if you wish to register for government contractor as a small business.
-To learn about how to certify your business as small business and other federal contract opportunities, click here.
+The distinction is important if you wish to register for federal contracts as a small business.
+To learn about how to certify your business as a small business and other federal contract opportunities, click here.

 For More Information

 If you have questions about the Cambridge Business Diversity Directory of state certification, contact Rona Abrahams at email@example.com or 617/349-4637.